Norumbega Castle: Description and history

 Norumbega Castle stands north of downtown Camden, on the southeast side of High Street (United States Route 1), beyond its junction with Marine Drive.
 It is a 2 1/2-story structure, finished in rusticated stone with brick and wooden trim.
 It is basically rectangular in shape, but its features are asymmetrically arranged, typical for the Queen Anne period.
 Its main facade has three sections.
 The center section rises three stories, and is topped by a stepped gable.
 The right section, also three stories, has a projecting section topped by a conical turret.
 The interior is elaborately finished, and featured the latest innovations in modern households of the period, including electric lights and steam heat.

-Norumbega was designed by New York City architect Arthur B. Jennings, and built a local contractor in 1886–87.
+Norumbega was designed by New York City architect Arthur B. Jennings, and built by a local contractor in 1886–87.
 It was built for Joseph Barker Stearns, a native of Weld, Maine, who made a fortune in the telegraph industry by patenting duplex telegraphy and licensing it worldwide.
 Jennings also designed the estate's carriage house, which is now in separate ownership, and is also listed on the National Register of Historic Places.